Banana Nutella Cake

 - Preheat oven to 350 °F. Lightly grease a 9×13-inch cake pan.

-- Cream together the butter and sugar using a mixer, until light and fluffy.
+- Cream together the butter and sugar on medium-low speed of an electric mixer until light and fluffy, about 3 minutes.
 Add in the eggs, one at a time, beating until incorporated.
 Add in the vanilla and mashed bananas and mix until combined.
+The mixture may look curdled at this point; it will come together after adding the dry ingredients.

 - Pour batter into prepared pan and bake for 30 minutes or until a tester comes out clean.

-- With 5 minutes of cooking time left, make the frosting.
-Melt together the butter, milk, and vanilla extract over medium-high heat until boiling.
+- With 5 minutes of baking time left, make the icing.
+Add the butter, milk, and vanilla extract to a medium heavy-bottom saucepan and heat over medium-high heat until boiling.
 Turn the heat down to low and stir in the nutella and salt, stirring until the nutella is fully melted and the mixture is smooth.
 Whisk in the confectioners sugar, ensuring no lumps remain.

 - Immediately pour the hot icing over the cake, after the cake is removed from the oven.
 Spread the frosting to the edges of the cake.
 Sprinkle with chopped hazelnuts.